Technigo/project-music-releases-vite/instructions.md

 - DONE!! album cover image
 - DONE!! album name
-- the name of each artist involved with a comma between
+- DONE!! the name of each artist involved with a comma between

 ## Hover effects: